ConciseCSS/concise.css/CONTRIBUTING.md

 Welcome to the Concise!
 We are not only here to make it as simple as possible to build websites but also to contribute to the project.

-By following this guide to contributing, we can make sure that everything is up-to-code (pun intended), everything is formatted properly, and we are posting bug reports, feature requests and questions in the proper area.
+By following this guide to contributing, we can make sure that everything is up-to-code (pun intended), everything is formatted properly and we are posting bug reports, feature requests and questions in the proper area.

 Sound good? **Let's move on...**